3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

     353.18443338679435

-Lets plot the distribution used to get this mean value.
+Plot of the distribution used to get the mean value:

 ::